Injecting Entity Types into Entity-Guided Text Generation: Appendix

 A natural way to incorporate type information into a Seq2Seq generation framework is to concatenate entity mention embeddings and type embeddings~\cite{yu2018typesql,zhao2019personalized,chan2019stick}.
 In the encoding phase, we take both entity mention and entity type as input, and learn contextual representation of each entity in the given list through a bi-directional GRU encoder.
 In the decoding phase, we adopt a standard attention mechanism~\cite{bahdanau2015neural} to generate output sequence.
+Specifically, in the \textit{encoding} phase, we concatenate the embedding of entity mention $x^M_i$ with the embeddings of its corresponding type $x^T_i$ extracted by CoreNLP~\cite{finkel2005incorporating}.
+So the input embedding of the $i$-th entity is defined as: